EWB Challenge Scholarship Program

 If you are passionate about creating change through humanitarian engineering, willing to show your commitment to community development and have successfully completed the 2014 EWB Challenge, you are warmly invited to apply for an EWB Challenge Scholarship.

-Applications are now open for students who completed the EWB Challenge in 2014!
-To apply please submit your completed on-line application by 4:00 pm on Friday 24 April 2015.
-Short listed applicants will be contacted in the week beginning Monday 4 May to arrange a time for an interview.
+Applications are now open for students who are undertaking the EWB Challenge in 2015!
+To apply please submit your completed on-line application by 4:00 pm on Thursday 17 December 2015.
+Short listed applicants will be contacted in the week beginning Monday 1 Feb to arrange a time for an interview.

 Successful EWB Challenge Scholarship applicants will be sponsored to participate in the following activities in the EWB Challenge Scholarship Program: